Added on:

 - Command-Line:

-. - Integrated Tools: GitHub Desktop, GitKraken, SourceTree.
+git log --graph --oneline --decorate --all. - Integrated Tools: GitHub Desktop, GitKraken, SourceTree.

 - IDE Plugins: VS Code’s GitLens, IntelliJ IDEA’s Git Visualization.